netdata/blog/blog/2023-03-31-remote-unix-monitoring-with-net-snmp/index.md

     fetching, so smaller collection intervals are generally safe, and this just comes down to a matter of how much impact the data collection has on the target system.
 On a big system without strict latency requirements, you can probably even push this all the way down to 1 second safely, but five seconds is a reasonable starting point.
--   Sets up a series of charts for a number of basic system statictics.
-WHere possible, the family and id values for these charts have been chosen to match up with native data collection charts that collect the same information, allowing for sensible aggregation on Netdata Cloud when using virtual nodes (see the next section for more info about that).
+-   Sets up a series of charts for a number of basic system statistics.
+Where possible, the family and id values for these charts have been chosen to match up with native data collection charts that collect the same information, allowing for sensible aggregation on [Netdata Cloud](https://www.netdata.cloud/) when using virtual nodes (see the next section for more info about that).

 ### Disk space monitoring